hmazhar/hamelot.io/_posts/2015-01-31-make-vs-ninja-performance-comparison.md

 ###Commands used for timing

 Timing was performed using the linux "time" command and all builds were done in memory and all output was redirected to /dev/null.
+Redirecting to dev null was performed so that only the timing output would be written to standard out.
+In practice > /dev/null 2>&1 should not be used.

 {% highlight bash %}
 for i in {1..8}; do make clean && time make -j $i > /dev/null 2>&1; done